apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the name of the ServiceDescriptor object that describes the service provided by external sources.</p>
+<p>Specifies the name of the ServiceDescriptor object that describes a service provided by external sources.</p>
 <p>When referencing a service provided by external sources, a ServiceDescriptor object is required to establish
 the service binding.
 The <code>serviceDescriptor.spec.serviceKind</code> and <code>serviceDescriptor.spec.serviceVersion</code> should match the serviceKind